slin96/master-thesis/related-work/modelHub/README.md

 ### Optimal Parameter Archival Storage
-- address the question of how to best store a collection of model versions, so that the total storage footprint occupied by the large segmented float matrices is minimized while the retrieval performance is not compromised.
+- address the question of how to best store a collection of model versions so that the total storage footprint occupied by the large segmented float, matrices are minimized while the retrieval performance is not compromised.
-- recreation/storage trade off
+- recreation/storage trade-off
 - **for now not relevant, extensive explanation in paper**